Why is the Trinity So Important to Christians?

 The Trinity matters to you and me because of what Jesus did for us on Calvary.

-Being fully God and fully man, He died on the cross in your place and in mine.
+Being fully God and fully man, He died on the cross in your place and mine.
 Jesus is God!
-If you have put your faith in Christ, your salvation is totally secure because Jesus is Lord.
+If you have put your faith in Christ, your salvation is secure because Jesus is Lord.

 The Trinity matters to you and me because it’s a mystery that we really can’t explain.